Golden redfish Certified

 Icelandic golden redfish - Export value by product groups in 2022 - Source: Statistic Iceland

-The main markets for golden redfish from Icelandic waters are Germany, France, Japan and China.
+The main markets for golden redfish from Icelandic waters are Germany and France.

 Icelandic golden redfish - Export value by countries in 2022 - Source: Statistic Iceland